-Commander-in-Chief: The Division of Rhode Island suffered the loss of Past Division Commander Herbert J. Briggs, who died in March of the present year.
-Brother Roscoe M. Dexter gs, who died in was a Past Division Commander of the Division of Rhode Island.
-Both before and after being Division Commander he occupied the office of Division Engineer.
+Briggs, who died in March, 1917.
+Brother Briggs was par Division Commander of the Division of Rhode Is and Both before and after being Division Commander he oc plet the office of Division Engineer.
 Division Engineer he was responsible for a work of great value, of more than great value, of inestimable value.
-As Division Engineer he was more largely responsible than any other one man for the platting of all or very nearly all-I think there are very few that are not platted-of the graves in Rhode Island of the veterans of the Civil War.
+As Division Engineer he was more largely responsible than any other one man for the platting of all or very nearly all-I think there re very few that are not platted-of the graves in Rhode Island of the veterans of the Civil War.
 Rhode Island is not a very large state, but has the reputation of being the most densely populated of any of the United States, and in it are many cemeteries, some of them of recent origin, but many are very old, and before the graves were platted there were a great many graves of veterans scattered throughout the cemeteries that no one knew about and no record was had of their location.
 I think it was a great work that Brother Briggs did in this respect.